exasol/script-languages/README.md

 ## Testing an existing flavor

-To test the script language container you can execute the following command
+To test the script language container you can execute the following command:

-**Note: you need docker in privileged mode to execute the tests**

 ```bash
 $ ./exaslct run-db-test --flavor-path=flavors/<flavor-name>
 ```

+**Note: you need docker in privileged mode to execute the tests**

 ## Cleaning up after your are finished

-The creation of scripting language container create or downloads several docker images which can consume quite a lot disk space.
-Therefore, we recommand to remove the Docker images for this flavor after your finished.
+The creation of scripting language container creates or downloads several docker images which can consume a lot of disk space.
+Therefore, we recommand to remove the Docker images of a flavor after working with them.

 This can be done as follows:

 ```bash
 ./exaslct clean-flavor-images --flavor-path=flavors/<flavor-name>